 Candidates may request Special Accommodations if they feel they have conditions that would challenge them to complete the YDC as required.
-The Special Accommodations Request Form is available upon request to the MASN YDC Support Specialist.
+The Special Accommodations Request Form is available within the CypherWorx "Resources" folder.
 The Special Accommodations Request Form must be submitted at least one month before submitting the Application for Assessment.
 The Candidate will be notified if the request is granted or denied.